gvwilson/teachtogether.tech/en-md/process/index.md

 will be more objective than someone who has just put in several hours of hard work and really, really wants to be done.

-A similar method called <span g="g:backward-design">backward design</span> works very well for lesson design.
+A similar method called <span g="backward-design">backward design</span> works very well for lesson design.
 This method was developed independently in <cite>Wigg2005,Bigg2011,Fink2013</cite>
 and is summarized in <cite>McTi2013</cite>.
 In simplified form, its steps are: